 This list is an accumulation of several female professionals plus TFP’s own recommendations for inspirational books for women.
 These are books every woman should consider reading.
 Be sure to add them to your reading list.
 Make this year your best year yet!

 My Life in Full by Indra Nooyi

-Dr. Alopi Patel, an anesthesiologist and lifestyle medicine physician in New York City, and co-founder of The Hurt, a podcast aimed towards empowering women with their health, highly recommend this book.
+Dr. Alopi Patel, an anesthesiologist and lifestyle medicine physician in New York City, and co-founder of The Hurt, a podcast aimed at empowering women with their health, highly recommend this book.

 Indra Nooyi was the CEO of PepsiCo for several years and somehow managed to balance a thriving career with a family.
-As women, we are often told that we may not have both a happy family and a successful career.
-Indra Nooyi discussed the societal challenges that exist for women who want both and ways we can support women and men who want to have families and careers.
+As women, we are often told that we may not have both a happy family or a successful career.
+Indra Nooyi discussed the societal challenges for women who want both and how we can support women and men who want to have families and careers.

 We Should All Be Feminists by Chimamanda Ngozi Adichie